bahmutov/bahmutov.github.io/bio.md

 ## short version

-Gleb Bahmutov is JavaScript ninja, image processing expert (PhD in computer vision from Purdue University) and software quality fanatic (his blog http://glebbahmutov.com/blog/ is full of passionate screeds).
+Gleb Bahmutov is JavaScript ninja, image processing expert and software quality fanatic.
 During the day Gleb is making the web a better place as VP of Engineering at [Cypress.io](https://www.cypress.io/).
-At night he is fighting software bugs and blogs about it.
+At night he is fighting software bugs and blogs about it at http://glebbahmutov.com/blog/.

 You can follow him and his work [@bahmutov](https://twitter.com/bahmutov) and find the slides from conference presentations at https://slides.com/bahmutov.